crabisoft/git-pulse/README.md

 three use the pull request's: how long a change takes to arrive is a property of where it lands, so filtering on `type=Prod` answers "time to production" with no extra setting.

+## Metric trends

+Clicking a metric opens `/dora/:slug/:metric`, which shows how it moved and then what it is made of.
+The filters travel in the link, spelled as the API takes
+them: a value computed over another period is a different number, so the page reads exactly the report the list was showing rather than re-picking a period on arrival.

+The trend comes from the historised snapshots through `GET /api/sources/:id/metrics/series`, **bucketed server-side**.
+The collection runs every few minutes, so a year of raw snapshots is tens of thousands of rows — more than a page window carries and more than a plot can say anything with.
+Each bucket keeps its **last** reading rather than an average: a DORA value is already an aggregate over a rolling window, and averaging aggregates would blur two different things together.

+An omitted dimension filter means the combination with **no** dimension, not "every combination": summing unrelated slices into one line would be meaningless.

+> The chart is one series, so it carries no legend — the heading names it — and
+> it states its own endpoints in text, below the plot and as its accessible
+> name.
+Its colour is a token of its own rather than `--accent`: the dark accent
+> sits outside the lightness band a mark needs to read against the dark surface.
+>
+> The charting library is a third of the bundle, so the page is loaded on
+> demand: the main bundle grew by 2 kB gzipped, and only opening a metric pays
+> the rest.

 ## Incidents and failure rate